chainspace/chainspace-prototype/initial-observations.md

 ## Transaction Deployment And Verification Example (Mac)

 You need to have Python (as well as pip) installed to run Chainspace.

 Install Python modules:

 ```
-pip install ./chainspaceapi
+pip install -e ./chainspaceapi
-pip install ./chainspacecontract
+pip install -e ./chainspacecontract
 ```

 (Run with `sudo` if encountering permission issues)